The Human Conundrum

 Instead he walks by,

-stuffing his face as they both blame their sadness
+stuffing his face as they both blame their happiness

 on the fucking rat race.